Cartus/AMR-Parser/README.md

 #### Parsing with a trained parser

 If you want to use a pretrained parser, just put the pretrain model under the result folder.
-Then run the script:
+Then run the script (here we use the pretrained model for the AMR2014 corpus as an example):
 ```
-python3 train.py --load_model 1 --dev_file data/test.transitions --gold_AMR_dev data/amr/tmp_amr/test/amr.txt
+python3 train.py --load_model 1 --model result/pretrain14.model --dev_file data/test.transitions --gold_AMR_dev data/amr/tmp_amr/test/amr.txt
 ```

 ### Related Repo